 1. Assess Your Applications

-You will need to perform a deep analysis of your Atlassian application in the initial phases.
-In the assess phase, review all of the applications and the add-ons within the applications.
+You will need to perform a deep analysis of your Atlassian applications in the initial phase.
+In this assess phase, review all of the applications and the add-ons within the applications.
 You'll need to determine which applications are business-critical, optional, no longer in use, etc. Additionally, you'll need to develop an understanding of how these applications are used.

 Not all applications are available in Cloud.
 The how is essential for determining if there are potential replacements.
 You don't want to experience any unexpected loss of functionality after the migration.
 If there are apps that are not yet available in Cloud, research any alternatives and implement these during your testing phase to ensure the functionality is adequate.